Approximate Bayesian Computation for Finite Mixture Models: Introduction

 \section{Introduction}

 Mixture models have been used in statistics since the late $1800$s when Karl Pearson introduced them in an analysis of crab morphometry \citep{Pearson1893, Pearson1895}.
-Subsequently mixture modeling has grown in popularity in the statistical community as a powerful framework for modeling clustered data; the book by \cite{McLachlan2000} provides a general overview of mixture modeling, and a more Bayesian perspective can be found in \cite{Marin2005} or \cite{Schnatter2006}.
+Subsequently mixture modeling has grown in popularity in the statistical community as a powerful framework for modeling clustered data; McLachlan and Peel \cite{McLachlan2000} provides a general overview of mixture modeling, and Marin et al. \cite{Marin2005} or Schnatter \cite{Schnatter2006} provide a Bayesian perspective.
 In recent decades mixture models have become routinely applied in various applications \citep{Lancaster1996, Richardson1997, Roeder1997, Henderson2003, Gianola2006, Lin2012, Wu2015}.
-One reason for the general success of mixture models is due to the opportunity of specifying the number of possibly different component distributions, allowing for flexibility in describing complex systems \citep{Marin2005}.
+One reason for the general success of mixture models is the ability to specify the number of possibly different component distributions, allowing for flexibility in describing complex systems \citep{Marin2005}.

 The general definition for a finite mixture model with fixed integer $K >1$ components is:

 with mixture weights $f_{i} \in (0,1)$ such that $\sum_{i=1}^{K}f_{i}=1$ and $p_{i}(y \mid \theta_{i})$ are the component distributions of the mixture, often parametrically specified with a vector of the unknown parameters, $\theta_{i}$.